signalrift-sys/homelab-notes/services/tailscale.md

 # Tailscale

 ## Role in Architecture
-Primary access layer into the homelab.
+Primary authenticated access layer into the homelab.
+All administrative access assumes Tailscale is functioning.

 ## Trust Model
-What Tailscale is trusted with, and what it is explicitly not.
+Tailscale is trusted for device identity and encrypted transport.
+It is not trusted for authorisation decisions beyond network reachability.

 ## Threats Addressed
 - Remote access exposure